openstax/raise-moodle-spikes/demos/raise-enclave-demo/README.md

 ## Code example

-This demo envlave container takes `grades.csv` and `oneroster_demographics.csv` and gives us the average `grade_percentage` based on sex.
+This demo enclave container takes `grades.csv` and `oneroster_demographics.csv` and gives us the average `grade_percentage` based on sex.

 Using the Pandas library we import the files into DataFrames.